 On the next plan up, the ‘Combo’ plan, Wix offers 2GB bandwidth which is good for around 3-4,000 visitors per month.

 In other words, my review found even lower-priced plans have more than enough bandwidth for personal/ small business websites with Wix.

-If you’re expecting more traffic than this Wix is one of many site builders that is not the right option.
+If you’re expecting more traffic than this Wix, like all the major website builders, is not the right option.

 What is the Wix customer support team like?

 Wix’s documentation is thorough and clear so it’s possible to teach yourself how to overcome many common hiccups.

 However, if you do get stuck, there is always the forum which is reasonably active.
 This means you should get prompt responses and eventual solutions after the usual back and forth.